Runtime Reference

 Deduplicate ship state.

 This can significantly reduce memory usage for ships with large states.
-This is a common solution when ships use up all available mapped memory (currently 2GB by default) and crash with bail: meme
+This is a common solution when ships use up all available mapped memory (currently 2GB by default) and crash with `bail: meme`.

 Note this command may use a large amount of memory during execution, up to around 8GB or so, depending on the size of the ship's state and other factors.
 If you do not have enough memory to run it, you may need to allocate some swap.

 If the meld succeeds, it will print out a memory usage report.
-If it exits saying KILLED
+If it exits saying `KILLED`, it means it ran out of memory and the operation was aborted.

 loom: mapped 2048MB